 Celebrate National Estuaries Week!

 National Estuaries Week will be observed this year from September 19 to 26.
 Each year, this week is a celebration of these incredible ecosystems and the benefits estuaries provide, including recreational opportunities, which are especially important to physical and mental health.
 And these opportunities in the National Estuarine Research Reserves, parks, and other outdoor spaces wouldn’t be possible without our coastal heroes, who are still reporting to duty to keep these spaces maintained and safe.
 Let’s take some time this week to celebrate our coastal heroes.
-The reserves and partners may have adjusted the ways they are celebrating this year, but check with your local reserve to see what they have in store throughout the week.
+The reserves and partners may have adjusted the ways they are celebrating this year, so visit the map hosted by Restore America’s Estuaries to find or register virtual events at your favorite reserve.

 While some reserves are accessible via virtual exploration, others are currently open for visitors interested in hiking, biking, kayaking, birding, and other self-guided activities.
 Check with your local reserve for details on closures, safety measures, and adjusted hours.
 Below are some additional ways to get involved: